practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 Since [Haskell](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Haskell#haskell) offers a very good alternative, I've not implemented the complete microbenchmark program in [Miranda](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/30%20-%20languages%20that%20didn't%20make%20it%20to%20my%20list#miranda).

-Another argument is the sourcing of a _reasonably_ random, initial seed.
+Another argument for this decision is the sourcing of an initial random seed.
 I haven't found any means to tap resources of the operating system, that is Linux here, for this job.

 So, I use the value of the Bash shell's environment variable _RANDOM_ before calling the Miranda script: